ingadhoc/partner/portal_ux/README.rst

 To configure this module, you need to:

 #.
-Go to "General Settings" section "Users" and set the boolean field "Portal in companies" to active or desactivate funcionality of portal for companies
+To enable / disable portal users for companies: Go to "General Settings" and set/unset the field "Allow companies to be portal users"

 Usage
 =====